If you are an international applicant and your application is unsuccessful, you may be able to appeal the decision.

 Period of adaptation (POA)

-These are required if, having looked at your application, we feel that there are significant areas of your skills, knowledge and experience that do not meet our standards.
-They are periods of supervised practice and/or academic training intended to make up for the shortfalls.
+This is required if, having assessed your application, we found that there are significant areas of your skills, knowledge and experience that do not meet our standards of proficiency.
+The period of adaptation can be completed under a supervised practice and/or by undertaking academic training intended to make up for the shortfalls.

 Appealing a POA decision